Wick rotation derivation for weak values of the density and time-dependent density functional theory: Theory

 The form of (\ref{dens5}) requires the quantum particle density $n({\bf r},t)$ to be real, and so we drop the $i$ from its argument.
 Rearranging equation (\ref{Q14}) as

 and using the definition (\ref{phi1}) gives the expected normalization condition on $\phi({\bf r},t)$

-In DFT, the complex functions $\phi({\bf r},t)$ given by (\ref{phi1}) are called \emph{orbitals}, and they are functions of a single position, in contrast to a wave function that is a function of $N$ positions.
+In DFT, the complex function $\phi({\bf r},t)$ given by (\ref{phi1}) is called an \emph{orbital}, and it is a function of a single position, in contrast to a wave function that is a function of $N$ positions.
 For fermions, one expects the Pauli exclusion principle to apply, and so all the particles should not coalesce into a single orbital $\phi({\bf r},t)$ as in equation (\ref{dens5}).
-The origin of the Pauli exclusion principle in ring polymer quantum theory will be discussed in section \ref{sec-Discussion}, but operationally, it has been shown that a separate propagator $q_j({\bf r},s)$ can be defined for each particle $j$ (or pair for spin-unpolarized systems assuming spin 1/2 particles), resulting in a separate density following (\ref{dens5}) for each particle (or pair) \cite{Thompson2020}.
-The total density is then the sum over all particle or pair densities and would be
+The origin of the Pauli exclusion principle in the ring polymer formulation of QM will be discussed in section \ref{sec-Discussion}, but operationally, it has been shown that a separate propagator $q_j({\bf r},s)$ can be defined for each particle $j$ (or pair of particles for spin-unpolarized systems assuming spin 1/2), resulting in a separate density following (\ref{dens5}) for each particle (or pair) \cite{Thompson2020}.
+The total density is then the sum over all particle densities (ignoring spin or for a spin polarized system) and would be

-which is the expression for the time-dependent Kohn-Sham density in TDDFT.\footnote{ This expression assumes the Pauli exclusion principle is enforced through a Pauli potential in an exchange-correlation term in the same way as in TDDFT, such that a single KS potential $w({\bf r},t)$ results from the total density in equation (\ref{w3}) rather than a separate $w_j({\bf r},t)$ for each orbital.} From this we see that only the choice $\tau = 2t$ gives a real value for the density whereas other choices give complex weak values that are functions of two times, $t$ and $\tau$.
+which is the expression for the time-dependent Kohn-Sham density in TDDFT.
+In this formula, all particles see the same effective potential, just as in TDDFT, such that a single KS potential $w({\bf r},t)$ results from the total density in equation (\ref{w3}) rather than a separate $w_j({\bf r},t)$ for each orbital.
+The exchange-correlation potential is included in $w({\bf r},t)$.
+From equation (\ref{dens6}) we see that only the choice of final boundary condition $\vert\psi_f(\tau)\rangle=\vert\psi_i(\tau)\rangle$ gives a real value for the density whereas other choices give complex weak values that are functions of two times\footnote{ While in this work we designate the forward time direction preferentially, our formalism is compatible with other approaches such as the two state vector formalism \cite{Aharonov1964, Aharonov1988} where weak values emerge from time propagating backward from the final state and forward from the initial state.}, $t$ and (implicitly) $\tau$, and that depend on an independent final boundary condition.
+In the configuration recovering a real density, the forward and backward propagators of the two-boundary formulation provide redundant information, so that the density is determined by the evolution of a single set of orbitals from initial conditions, as in standard TDDFT.

 TDDFT also obeys the time-dependent KS equation, which is given by equation (\ref{diff3}).
-Rearranging and writing (\ref{diff3}) for each $\phi_j({\bf r},t)$ while dividing by $\sqrt{QV}$ gives
+Rearranging and writing (\ref{diff3}) for each $\phi_j({\bf r},t)$ while dividing by $\sqrt{Q_jV}$ gives